MicrosoftDocs/azure-devops-yaml-schema/content/includes/definition-index.md

 [target](../target.md)
 :::column-end:::
 :::column span="3":::
 Tasks run in an execution context, which is either the agent host or a container.
-An individual step may override its context by specifying a `target`.

 :::column-end:::
 :::row-end:::